 Golfers always ask me for tips to help their golf swing, and they always look at me funny when I say I can’t give them any.
 The only tip I can give is to show a golfer how to get into balance.
 This was the problem I had when I collaborated the the folks who made the Ultimate Golf System.
 They wanted me to give golf tips on a regular basis to keep readers interested in their website.
 I couldn’t do it.

-I can only teach cause and effect and it all comes down to balance and timing.
-Done properly, balance and timing fix everything.
+I can only teach cause and effect and it all comes down to awareness of balance and timing.
+Done properly, balance awareness and timing fix everything.